-Emma Dubisky is a kindergarten teacher at Mandarin Oaks Elementary School.
+Emma Dubisky has been a kindergarten teacher at Mandarin Oaks Elementary School since the 2012-2013 school year.
 She grew up in Jacksonville and graduated with her Bachelor’s Degree in Elementary Education from the University of North Florida.
-This is her sixth year teaching kindergarten at MOE.
 Ms. Dubisky’s passion is Early Childhood Literacy, and planning reading lessons for her kindergarteners makes her very excited!
-She enjoys taking leadership opportunities at school, such as the Literacy Lead for kindergarten.
-She also serves as the grade level chairperson on the Shared Decision Making Team.
+She is ESOL, Gifted, and Reading endorsed, and is also certified to work with interns as a mentor teacher.
 Ms. Dubisky’s favorite thing about kindergarten students is the joy and excitement they bring into the classroom every day.
 It is her main goal to encourage and grow this excitement into a lifelong, committed love of learning.
 In her classroom, you will frequently see her singing and laughing with her students, as well as challenging them to do learning activities that expand their minds and teach new ways of thinking.
-When she’s not at school, Ms. Dubisky’s favorite thing to do is travel.
-Her favorite trips so far have been Israel, Ireland, England, France, and Belize.
-She also enjoys spending time with family and friends, reading, going to local coffee shops, watching classic films, relaxing at the beach, and playing and listening to music.
+When she’s not at school, some of Ms. Dubisky’s hobbies are spending time with family and friends, working out, traveling, doing home renovation projects, reading, going to local coffee shops, watching classic films, relaxing at the beach, and playing and listening to music.Mrs.
+Hill

-Kala Wyatt is a kindergarten teacher at Mandarin Oaks Elementary.
-This is her 7th year here as she has worked in different capacities.
-She has taught kindergarten and first grades for the past two years, and prior to that, she spent 5 years in the Extended Day Program as a counselor.
+Kala Wyatt is a Kindergarten teacher at Mandarin Oaks Elementary.
+This is her 11th year here at Mandarin Oaks and her 6th year teaching.
 Ms. Wyatt was born and raised in Jacksonville, Florida.
 She received her Bachelor’s in Early Childhood Education at the University of North Florida and graduated with high honors, in addition to an ESOL endorsement.
 During college, she studied abroad in England to broaden her knowledge of cultural differences in education.
-In her spare time, she loves to travel and cook.
-This past summer she went to Ireland, England, and France.
-Ms. Wyatt loves to incorporate music and interactive technology to engage students.
+In her spare time, she loves to travel, read, and cook.
+This past summer she went to Turks and Caicos.
+Ms. Wyatt loves to incorporate music, interactive technology, and hands-on activities that require frequent movement to engage students.